kgiszewski/xToolMerge/README.md

 Follow the usage section above.

 ## Known Issues
-If the `Process` button fails to work, go thru each layer and ensure the the material, power and speed are set on each imported layer.
+If the `Process` button fails to work, go thru each layer ensuring the material, power and speed are set on each imported layer.

 ## License
 MIT License